 - Proficiency in interpersonal communication, listening, conflict resolution, consensus building, and organizing persuasion with union members, staff, and allies.

-- Exercises high level of autonomous decision making and problem solving skills.
+- Exercises a high level of autonomous decision-making and problem-solving skills.

 - Strong planning skills, ability to discern priorities, and manage multiple responsibilities.

 - Emotional intelligence and professional self-management under pressure.

 - Knowledge of union history, organization, and strategy.